Contact Us Today (424) 372-3112

 Contact Cron, Israels & Stark for more information about posting bail and defense against the criminal charges.

 If you fail to appear in court after posting bail, you will be facing harsh consequences.
-You are at risk of forfeiting the entire bail amount to the court and a bounty hunter might come looking for you.
+You are at risk of forfeiting the entire bail amount to the court, and a bounty hunter might come looking for you.

-Cron, Israels & Stark is a top-rated criminal defense law representing clients throughout Southern California, including LA County, Ventura County, and the San Fernando Valley.
+Cron, Israels & Stark is a top-rated criminal defense law firm that represents clients throughout Southern California, including LA County, Ventura County, and the San Fernando Valley.
+We are located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.

 About the Author